-Fig. 1.
-Total aboveground biomass dry weights of parasite-free and parasite-infested host plants and of the parasite-infested host plant combined with its parasites (parasite + host) as a function of nutrient application levels as observed in Experiment 1 (left) and Experiment 2 (right).
-In both experiments the intercept (P<0.001) and the slopes (Exp.
-1: P<0.001; Exp.
-2: P<0.05) of the regression lines of the host-only biomass dry weights are significantly different.
+FIG. 1.
+Total above-ground biomass dry weights of parasite-free and parasite-infested host plants and of the parasite-infested host plant combined with its parasites (parasite + host) as a function of nutrient application levels as observed in experiment 1 (left) and experiment 2 (right).
+In both experiments, the intercept (P < 0.001) and the slopes (experiment 1: P < 0.001; experiment 2: P < 0.05) of the regression lines of the host-only biomass dry weights are significantly different.

-Fig. 2.
-Photos of parasite (left) and host (right) plants growing alone and together (middle) following 0% (no supplemented nutrients), 50%, 100% and 200% nutrient application levels, in Exp.
-1 at 120 days after sowing.
+FIG. 2.
+Photographs of parasite (left) and host (right) plants growing alone and together (middle) following 0 (no supplemented nutrients), 50, 100 and 200 % nutrient application levels, in experiment 1 at 120 days after sowing.

-Fig. 3.
-The relation between total (parasite + host) and parasite biomass dry weight, when host and parasite were grown together at different nutrient application levels (labels 0 to 200) for Experiment 1 (closed symbols; $R^2=0.999$ ) and Experiment 2 (open symbols; $R^2=0.991$ ).
+FIG. 3.
+The relationship between total (parasite + host) and parasite biomass dry weight, when host and parasite were grown together at different nutrient application levels (labels 0-200) for experiment 1 (filled symbols; $R^2 = 0.999$) and experiment 2 (open symbols; $R^2 = 0.991$).